 Now streaming on:

-The terror of “The Wasteland” is awfully familiar, albeit in a surprising setting: it's a quarantine horror movie (made during the pandemic) that takes place in 19th century Spain, using a sparse cast of mostly three.
-A beast lurks in the darkness outside the isolated home of a father, mother, and their son Diego.
+The terror of "The Wasteland" is awfully familiar, albeit in a surprising setting: it's a quarantine horror movie (made during the pandemic) that takes place in 19th-century Spain, using a sparse cast of mainly three.
+A beast lurks in the darkness outside the isolated home of a father, mother, and son Diego.
 They have escaped violence that tore their country apart, and live in fear of the human capacity to destroy.
-This proves to be an involving concept, but like many aspects of this film, it’s only captivating for so long.
-“The Wasteland” is able to suck you into its candle-lit world of discomfort, but it ends up being not as claustrophobic as it could be.
+This proves to be an involving concept, but like many aspects of this film, it's only captivating for so long.
+"The Wasteland" can suck you into its candle-lit world of discomfort, but it is not as claustrophobic as it could be.

 Casademunt orchestrates a few modest horror set-pieces, usually with made-you-look editing or screaming string sections, but it all lacks a certain spark that could make it all resonate deeper, or later on, hurt even more.
 "The Wasteland" is the unique case of a horror movie with a more robust visual sense than a lot of its contemporaries, but that still doesn't create a larger terror.
 It's more the stuff of directors' reels, not nightmares.